Senator Bernie Sanders wants fossil fuel execs to testify to the budget committee

 BP America Chairman and President David C. Lawler, Chevron CEO and Chairman Michael Wirth and ExxonMobil Chair and CEO Darren W. Woods were invited to participate in a hearing titled, "The Cost of Inaction on Climate Change."

 In an interview with CBS News, Sanders said that Lawler already declined the request, sent Tuesday.
-BP America did not respond to inquiries from CBS News.
+BP America declined to comment to CBS News.

 Lawler declining "tells me that these guys don't want to answer hard questions," said Sanders.